 |

-The risk for more distant relatives depends on the degree of relationship between the
+The risk for more distant relatives depends on the degree of relationship between

-relatives and the affected individuals, the ethnic groups of their partners, the
+the relatives and the affected individuals, the ethnic groups of their partners,

-presence of family members with Ataxia telangiectasia in the partners' families,
+the presence of family members with Ataxia telangiectasia in the partners' families,

-consanguinity between the parents, if present, etc.
+consanguinity between the

-and is established within genetic counseling.
+parents, if present, etc. and is established within genetic counseling.

 |

-Molecular genetic information |
+Molecular genetic information

 |

-Genetic testing |
+Genetic testing

 Diagnostic testing

-In those ethnic groups in which the common disease-causing gene has been identified, a direct
+In those ethnic groups in which the common disease-causing gene has been identified,

-gene mutation screening test can be carried out.
+a direct gene mutation screening test can be carried out.
+For example, in North

-For example, in North African Jews, a direct test can be performed to identify the
+African Jews, a direct test can be performed to identify the mutation in the ATM

-mutation in the ATM gene - C103T - by testing for this mutation alone.
+gene - C103T - by testing for this mutation alone.
+See:

-See: Testing the disease-causing gene for mutations that are common in a specific ethnic group - autosomal recessive diseases.
+Testing the disease-causing gene for mutations that are common in a specific ethnic

 Carrier testing

-This can be performed only in ethnic groups where there is a known gene/mutation that is
+This can be performed only in ethnic groups where there is a known gene/mutation

-that causes the disease, in Ataxia telangiectasia, only one mutation common to most affected
+causes the disease, in Ataxia telangiectasia, only one mutation common to most affected

-individuals and carriers has been found in the North African Jewish population: C103T.
+individuals and carriers has been found in the North African Jewish population:

-In view of this, it is very important to ascertain the ethnic origins of the couple, and it is
+In view of this, it is very important to ascertain the ethnic origins of the couple,

-advisable to examine (carrier DNA testing) those couples where both partners are fully or
+and it is advisable to examine (carrier DNA testing)

-even partially of North African Jewish origin.
+those couples where both partners are fully or even partially of North African Jewish

 In Jews of other ethnic groups, carriers cannot be identified.